 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 After this offering, we will have outstanding 64,993,706 shares of common stock based on the number of shares outstanding as of December 31, 2018, assuming: (i) no exercise of the underwriters' option to purchase up to 1,000,000 additional shares; and (ii) the conversion of all outstanding shares of our convertible preferred stock into 47,267,466 shares of common stock upon the completion of this offering.
 This includes the shares that we sell in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates, and the private placement to Merck.
 Substantially all of the shares of our common stock not sold in this offering (including shares issuable upon exercise or conversion of existing securities and shares issuable to Merck in the concurrent private placement) will be locked up as a result of securities laws or lock-up agreements but will be able to be sold after this offering as described in the section titled "Shares Eligible for Future Sale."
-Moreover, after this offering, holders of an aggregate of 47,267,466 shares of our common stock will have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, after this offering, holders of an aggregate of 47,267,466 shares of our common stock that we may file for ourselves or other stockholders.
 We also intend to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the section titled "Underwriting."